-Gains and losses on disposals are determined by comparing the proceeds with the carrying amount and are recognised in the Statement of Comprehensive Income.
+Gains and losses on disposals are determined by comparing the proceeds with the carrying amount and are recognised in profit or loss.

 2.5 Valuation of investments

 Investments where market value can be reliably determined are remeasured to market value at each balance sheet date.
 Gains and losses on remeasurement are recognised in the Statement of Comprehensive Income.